 (i) A description of the planned activity, including its purpose, location, duration and intensity; and

-(ii) An initial analysis of the potential impacts, including consideration of cumulative impacts [and alternatives].
+(ii) An initial analysis of the potential impacts, including consideration of cumulative impacts and, as appropriate, alternatives.

 (b) If it is determined on the basis of the screening that the Party has reasonable grounds for believing that the activity may cause substantial pollution of or significant and harmful changes to the marine environment [or the effects of the activity are unknown or poorly understood], an environmental impact assessment shall be conducted in accordance with the provisions of this Part.

-Option B: In accordance with article 206 of the Convention, when Parties have reasonable grounds for believing that planned activities under their jurisdiction or control in areas beyond national jurisdiction may cause substantial pollution of or significant and harmful changes to the marine environment, they shall, [individually or collectively,] as far as practicable, assess the potential effects of such activities on the marine environment.
+Option B: In accordance with article 206 of the Convention, when Parties have reasonable grounds for believing that planned activities under their jurisdiction or control in areas beyond national jurisdiction may cause substantial pollution of or significant and harmful changes to the marine environment, they shall, individually or collectively, as far as practicable, assess the potential effects of such activities on the marine environment.

 2. When determining whether planned activities under their jurisdiction or control meet the threshold in paragraph 1, Parties shall consider the following non-exhaustive factors: